Dynamics, data and reconstruction: Time series data

 Data-driven reconstruction algorithms abound in various fields of dynamical systems.
 The overall goal is to create a mathematical object from some collection $\calC$ of data.
-To compare different techniques or to evaluate a particular technique, one needs a metric or notion of comparison between the members of $\calC$.
+To compare different techniques or to evaluate a particular technique, one needs a metric or means of comparison between the members of $\calC$.
 In our case the collection is $\DS$ and comparison is provided by its categorical structure.
 The other ingredient needed is way to model data itself as a mathematical object.
-While the nature of data can be very diverse, there are some basic principles to keep in mind when defining data as a mathematical object. \begin{enumerate} [(i)] \item All algorithms on a finite memory machine must receive finite datasets as inputs.
-So any algorithm must be modelled as receiving a finite data-set as input. \item Different algorithms may receive different data-sets and thus the comparison should not be based on a particular choice of dataset. \item The performance of an algorithm should be expected to improve with an increase in dataset.
-Thus an algorithm should be evaluated by its limiting results as the dataset increases in information. \item Thus the definition of a dataset must allow a rigorous notion of increase in information or content. \item If in addition, the dataset is a timeseries, then it is a body of information that grown with time.
-This essence should also be captured in the definition. \end{enumerate}
+While the nature of data can be very diverse, there are some basic principles to keep in mind when defining data as a mathematical object. \begin{enumerate} [(i)] \item All algorithms on a finite memory machine must receive finite datasets as inputs. \item Different algorithms may receive different data-sets and thus the comparison should not be based on a particular choice of dataset. \item The performance of an algorithm should be expected to improve with an increase in dataset.
+Thus an algorithm should be evaluated by its limiting results as the dataset increases in information. \item Thus the definition of a dataset must allow a rigorous notion of increase in information or content. \item The definition of a dataset must be able to incorporate the increasing information content in time series. \end{enumerate}

-With these considerations in mind, we construct a timeseries object in two steps.
-Firstly we define finite data set objects :

-\begin{definition} The category of finite sequences $\FinSeq$ comprises of \begin{itemize} \item Objects : a triple $(n,A,X)$, where $n\in\num$, $A$ is some set, and $X \subset A^n$ is a subset.
-In other words, objects are sets of finite-length sequences drawn from some alphabet $A$, and of some fixed length $n$. \item Morphisms : are just maps between the collections. \end{itemize} \end{definition}